the-ok-is-not-enough/.github/profile/README.md

 ### 3. Analyzing the Results

 The [scala-plotalyzer]() affords to analyze the previously collected data and to generate neat json files summarizing the relevant information for later reporting or plotting.

+## How to Test/Use the Artifacts

+If you want to replicate our work/use the artifacts provided to perform your own study.
+Follow the high level instructions below and pay close attention to the detailed information provided by the README.md of each mentioned repository.

+If you only want to check if the provided code builds you can simply `cd` into the corresponding repository and run `sbt run stage` which triggers the build process and produces an executable at `<project_dir>/target/universal/stage/bin/<projectname>`.
+Each executable provides a `-h` flag when executed without parameter.

+In case you are interested in a more in-depth exploration of the capabilities, please refer to the individual READMEs.

+### Requirements (High level)

+- scala
+- sbt
+- java SDK
+- rooted Smartphone
+  - Android (we used an Galaxy A13)
+  - or iOS (we used an iPhone 8s)
+- Google/Apple Account
+  - required to download apps
+  - required to run apps on iOS
+- Apple Dev Account
+  - required to run apps on iOS